God’s greatest miracle is keeping secret the simple solutions to many of the Bible's great riddles.

 God needed to create creatures that are evil in order to die, but they also had to be good in order to grieve when others die, and they needed to have a free will to go back and forth between good and evil.
 God created small weak loving creatures influenced by a powerful spirit of selfishness.

-Satan is the powerful spirit, the selfish influence on the tiny loving humans.
+The power spirit is called Satan or the devil.
+The devil is a selfish influence on the tiny loving humans that God created.
 Satan was not given the ability to love, and he came to hate God, but he is not so stupid as to openly rebel against God.
 God established a Law by which all will be judged.
 Satan is powerless next to God, and Satan will himself be judged by the Law of God.

 Satan stays within the letter of the Law but humanity, in his dominion and under his influence, violates the Law.
-After persuading humans to sin, Satan hopes to persuade God to overturn the Law, but this is how God has loving human creatures under the influence of a selfish spirit making them capable of both good and evil.
+After persuading humans to sin, Satan hopes to persuade God to overturn the Law, but having Satan thus motivated is how God has loving human creatures under the influence of a selfish spirit making them capable of both good and evil.

 We Need Redemption

 We are part evil and we are not worthy of eternal life in Heaven, but this doesn’t mean we must simply accept Jesus.
 We cannot transfer the responsibility for what we’ve done to someone else.
 We know it is not fair for Jesus to be punished for our sins.
-Repentance can help us avoid punishment for our sins before the Day of Judgment, but it doesn’t take away our responsibility for sin nor does it change our selfish nature.
+Repentance can help us avoid punishment for our sins before the Day of Judgment, but it doesn’t change our selfish nature, and it doesn't make us worthy of eternal life in the perfect Kingdom of God.

 Different religions have different methods for getting us to Heaven.
 Be it repentance, or accepting Jesus, or performing certain rituals, or minimizing our sin, or some type of penance.
 Either in life or in purgatory, there is a hope that we can gradually improve ourselves, which may be true, but we can never come even close to the perfection that is necessary to enter the perfect Kingdom of God.